-To check version run:
+To check the version run:

-5. Install Kubernetes command-line tool
+5. Install the Kubernetes command-line tool

-To manage cluster resources, deploy applications and inspect logs of Kubernetes clusters, we can use its command-line tool called
+To manage cluster resources, deploy applications, and inspect logs of Kubernetes clusters, we can use its command-line tool called

 kubectl.
 Here we will install that using the few commands given below.